 Thermal bridges do increase heat loss, but (I think) not nearly as much as some have suggested.
 Maybe something like 25%.

-For a lot of people that camp mostly in moderate temperatures, it does seem (to me) that its worth going through a lot of trouble to cut the thermal bridging losses through the metal frames as they are not a huge source of heat loss — just insulating the large areas between the frames is probably fine.
+For a lot of people that camp mostly in moderate temperatures, it does seem (to me) that its not worth going through a lot of trouble to cut the thermal bridging losses through the metal frames as they are not a huge source of heat loss — just insulating the large areas between the frames is probably fine.
 But, if you camp a lot in cold weather where cutting heat loss is really important, you could insulate over the metal frames with something like half inch polyiso with the paneling over that — I think this would reduce the thermal bridging effect of the metal frame significantly.

 But, maybe I’m missing something?
 If so, please leave a comment below.